 Don't forget to pin this post to save it for later!

-We love this peppermint bark recipe because
+Reasons you'll love peppermint bark

 - it's simple but so delicious

 - it looks pretty

 - it's perfect for a party treat or to give as a gift!

 How to make it

 Well...technically, all you need to do is melt some chocolate!
 Although if you're like me, you may have had issues with scorched chocolate in the past, so I recommend skipping the microwave and going for a double boiler.

 Here's how to make peppermint bark: